andyarensman/Hiker-Tracker/README.md

 *Important Note: If you want to follow this same tutorial, make sure you install version 2.4.1 of `fast-csv`.
 Newer versions did not work.*

 There were a few things I had to alter from the guide.
 In Jamie's version, he only had one Mongoose schema, not a schema in a schema.
 For the photo upload section of my code, I had to use `multer` which clashes with `express-fileupload`, so I had to use multer here, too, which Jaime did not use.
-Here's what it looks like:
+Here's what the first version looked like:

     const multer = require('multer');